Andrés Bonifacio: Katipunan

 Within the society, Bonifacio developed a strong friendship with Emilio Jacinto, who served as his adviser and confidant, as well as a member of the Supreme Council.
 Bonifacio adopted Jacinto's Kartilya primer as the official teachings of the society in place of his own Decalogue, which he judged as inferior.
 Bonifacio, Jacinto and Pío Valenzuela collaborated on the society's organ, Kalayaan (Freedom), which had only one printed issue.
 Bonifacio wrote several pieces for the paper, including the poem Pag-ibig sa Tinubúang Lupà (approx. "Love for One's Homeland") under the pseudonym Agapito Bagumbayan.
 The publication of Kalayaan in March 1896 led to a great increase in the society's membership.
 The Katipunan movement spread throughout Luzon, to Panay in the Visayas and even as far as Mindanao.
 From less than 300 members in January 1896, it had 30,000 to 40,000 by August 1896.

 The rapid increase in Katipunan activity drew the suspicion of the Spanish authorities.
 By early 1896, Spanish intelligence was aware of the existence of a seditious secret society, and suspects were kept under surveillance and arrests were made.
 On May 3, Bonifacio held a general assembly of Katipunan leaders in Pasig, where they debated when to start the revolution.
-While some officers, especially Bonifacio, believed a revolution was inevitable, some members, especially Santiago Alvarez and Emilio Aguinaldo both of Cavite, expressed reservations and disagreement regarding the planned revolt due to lack of firearms.
+While some officers, especially Bonifacio, believed revolution was inevitable, others members especially Santiago Álvarez and Emilio Aguinaldo (both of Cavite) expressed reservations and disagreement regarding the planned revolt due to a lack of firearms.
 The consensus was to consult José Rizal in Dapitan before launching armed action, so Bonifacio sent Pío Valenzuela to Rizal.
-Rizal turned out to be against the revolution, believing it to be premature.
-He recommended more preparation, but suggested that, in the event the revolution did break out, they should seek the leadership of Antonio Luna, who was widely regarded as a brilliant military leader.
+Rizal opposed armed revolt, believing it to be premature, and he recommended more preparation; he further suggested should there be revolution that they seek the leadership of Antonio Luna, widely regarded as a brilliant military leader.

 Philippine Revolution

 Start of the uprising

-The Spanish authorities confirmed the existence of the Katipunan on August 19, 1896.
+Spanish authorities confirmed the existence of the Katipunan on August 19, 1896.
 Hundreds of Filipino suspects, both innocent and guilty, were arrested and imprisoned for treason.
 José Rizal (José Protasio Rizal Mercado y Realonda) was then on his way to Cuba to serve as a doctor in the Spanish colonial army in exchange for his release from Dapitan.
 When the news broke, Bonifacio first tried to convince Rizal, quarantined aboard a ship in Manila Bay, to escape and join the imminent revolt.
 Bonifacio, Emilio Jacinto and Guillermo Masangkay disguised themselves as sailors and went to the pier where Rizal's ship was anchored.
 Jacinto personally met with Rizal, who rejected their rescue offer.
-Rizal himself was later arrested, tried and executed.
+Rizal himself was later arrested, tried and executed on December 30.